marcinm1980/sqlstudio/tools/mga/readme.md

 This tool is a cross platform command line application that can be used to automate GUI applications, particularly for testing scenarios.

-Building the tool requires the same 3rd party library setup as used by MySQL Workbench.
+Building the tool requires the same 3rd party library setup as used by MySql Studio.

 Recreating duktape Headers + Source
 ---